Nev1976/mindful-harbor-mobile/replit.md

 ### Deployment Strategy
 - Web app: Replit deployment for web users
-- Mobile app: React Native + Expo for iOS/Android App Stores
+- Mobile app: Bare React Native for iOS/Android App Stores (Expo ejected)
 - Revenue model: Freemium with $9.99/month premium subscription
 - Target market: Mindfulness and wellness app users
+- Native builds: Can now use Xcode/Android Studio directly without Expo SDK

 The application is designed for deployment on platforms like Replit, Vercel, or similar services that support Node.js applications with PostgreSQL databases.